About This Program

 Courses integrate theory and practice to build your knowledge on language and its use, the interrelationships of cultures, teaching methods and language acquisition.
 You will work collaboratively with faculty and classmates to explore new ideas on learning and teaching.
 Hands-on projects and other field-based learning opportunities prepare you to plan, teach, reflect, research and lead in schools and the community.

-Our multicultural learning community is made up of students of all backgrounds, professional goals and language abilities, and we offer conditional admission for students who wish to work on their language skills at the ELC before joining the program.
+Our multicultural learning community is made up of students of all backgrounds, professional goals and language abilities, and we offer partnership with Gonzaga Global for students who wish to work on their language skills before joining the program.
 This exposure to diverse perspectives will help you better understand issues of second language acquisition and learning and teaching in a global society.

 We also encourage student and faculty research and critical reflection on the form and substance of language learning and teaching.
 Through these projects, you could help contribute to the field’s understanding of language, the factors of communication and community building.